Let It Ride (film): Plot

 However, Trotter has neglected his wife Pam, who realizes he must be at the racetrack.
 She confronts him at the track clubhouse and flies into a rage.
 Trotter calms her down a bit, and tells her of his hot streak.
 Unable to decide on a horse in the next race, Trotter takes a survey of the track patrons and, eliminating any selection they give him, bets on the remaining horse, Fleet Dreams, who wins.
 Trotter decides to call it a day and goes home to Pam, buying her a diamond necklace on the way.
 At home he finds Pam intoxicated and passed out.

 He heads back to the track to help the patrons of Marty's bar across the street, but when he suggests sharing his luck by betting their money together, they all balk at the idea.
 Disconcerted, Trotter goes for a walk around the track.
 Vicki suddenly offers to go to bed with him.
 Trotter breaks the fourth wall by saying to the audience, "Am I having a good day or what?"
 Ultimately, he turns down Vicki by professing his love for his wife.

-Trotter makes a final bet of $68,000 (his total winnings for the day) after Looney advises him not to bet on Hot to Trot.
+After Looney advises him not to, Trotter makes a final bet of $68,000 on Hot to Trot.
 As the race begins, Looney and Trotter argue over everything, and the main characters all make resolutions.
 Vicki vows to give up rich guys and consider a poor one, looking at Looney.
 The race comes down to a photo finish.
 While everyone awaits the result, Pam shows up to thank Jay for his lovely gift and to tell him not to worry about the money, when the announcer reports the winner: Hot to Trot.
 The entire racetrack erupts in celebration, and Pam asks, "Why is everyone cheering?"
 Jay replies, "Because I'm having a very good day."

+The total winnings from Trotter's bet on the last race at 40:1 odds would have netted him around $2.7 million, however the large wager dropped the odds on Hot To Trot down to 8:1, netting Trotter $612,000.